Chair: Laura Kay

 QUANTUM PHYSICS LABORATORY

-and ADV ELECTROMAGNETISM LAB (taken concurrently with their cognate lecture courses)
+and ADV ELECTROMAGNETISM LAB (taken concurrently with their cognate lecture courses, which are PHYS BC3006 and PHYS UN3007 respectively.)

 6